Rust-Wellcome/labwhere/presentation/slides.md

 ## Ways of working

 - One session (1 - 1½ hours) a week.
-- Took turns in running the session.
+- Each person took charge in implementation.

 </v-click>